 Cambridge Analytica, the UK-based data firm employed by Donald Trump's presidential campaign in 2016, harvested millions of Facebook profiles of US voters and used them to build powerful software for both predicting and shaping choices at the ballot box.

-without their knowledge.
+On Saturday (March 17), The Guardian and The New York Times published explosive reports accusing Cambridge Analytica of acquiring data of more than 50 million Facebook users without their knowledge.
 Here's what you need to know right now about Cambridge Analytica and the response from Facebook.

 Cambridge Analytica is a company that helps political parties and businesses to “change audience behavior.”